jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 ![The finished game](/images/tutorials/37-breakout-kaboom/gameplay.gif)

-We will be using [this set of sprites](https://opengameart.org/content/breakout-set) by [Michele Bucelli](https://opengameart.org/users/buch) and sounds effects from [this pack](https://opengameart.org/content/100-plus-game-sound-effects-wavoggm4a) by [Jaymin Covy](https://opengameart.org/users/damaged-panda).
+We will be using [this set of sprites](https://opengameart.org/content/breakout-set) by [Michele Bucelli](https://opengameart.org/users/buch) and sound effects from [this pack](https://opengameart.org/content/100-plus-game-sound-effects-wavoggm4a) by [Jaymin Covy](https://opengameart.org/users/damaged-panda).
 We'll also use [music](https://soundimage.org/chiptunes-4/) by [Eric Matyas](https://soundimage.org/chiptunes-4/) of Soundimage.org.

 We've created a single ZIP file with the sprites and sounds you will need for this tutorial, which you can download [here](/tutorial-files/breakout-kaboom/breakout-resources.zip).